vaiden/UnSamsung/README.md

 It lists all installed Samsung apps and lets you choose which to remove.
 Even those that Samsung would not allow you to uninstall via the  device itself.

 ## The how
-* Install ADB on your computer and connect your Samdung device to it using one of the 100s of tutorials available on the web.
+* Install ADB on your computer and connect your Samsung device to it using one of the [100s](https://www.xda-developers.com/install-adb-windows-macos-linux/) [of](https://www.howtogeek.com/125769/how-to-install-and-use-abd-the-android-debug-bridge-utility/) [tutorials](https://www.androidpolice.com/install-adb-windows-mac-linux-guide/) [available](https://www.youtube.com/watch?v=GERlhgCcoBc) [on](https://help.esper.io/hc/en-us/articles/12657625935761-Installing-the-Android-Debug-Bridge-ADB-Tool) [the](https://r2.community.samsung.com/t5/Others/How-to-set-up-ADB/td-p/10461546) [web](https://www.androidpolice.com/use-wireless-adb-android-phone/).
 * Then either:
     * Run<BR/>`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/vaiden/UnSamsung/main/unsamsung.sh)"`
     * Download the script, inspect it thoroughly and then execute it locally.